-- 5. Copy others.
-After you've practiced without any slurs for a while, it's time to add them back in, in a new way.
+6. Copy others.
+After you've practiced without any slurs for awhile, it's time to add them back in, in a new way.
 Spend some time copying the bowings of other fiddlers as exactly as you can.
 "The amazing slow-downer" is an app that serves as an incredible tool for this.
-The point is not to always play the tune or solo exactly like this musician, but instead to get the feeling of the bowing pattern in your muscle memory, with the idea that it will manifest on its own in your playing later. - 6.
-Learn to improvise If you're attempting to learn a genre that includes improvisation, like Bluegrass, Jazz, or Blues, learning other fiddlers' solos is still a great way to work on improvisation.
+The point is not to always play the tune or solo exactly like this musician, but instead to get the feeling of the bowing pattern in your muscle memory, with the idea that it will manifest on its own in your playing later.

+7. Learn to improvise - If you're attempting to learn a genre that includes improvisation, like Bluegrass, Jazz, or Blues, learning other fidders' solos is still a great way to work on improvisation.
 There's no particular need to learn "licks" outside of the context of an entire solo or tune.
 With either of those, the intention is not to play it note for note in the "real world," but to get that feeling into your muscle memory.
 Beyond that, I would suggest two ways to work on improvisation.
 Both are important, but they should be practiced separately.
 The first is to work with the melody.
 Put on a track you want to learn - ideally slowed down a LOT through something like "the amazing slow downer."
 Practice soloing first by just playing the straight melody.
 Then every time it comes around again, add or change a few notes.
 The other way to practice is to pretty much completely forget the melody and think of it in terms of chords and scales.
 Put on the backing track again, and just play scales over it.
 The start playing with the scales, by using little bits in different places, speeding up and drawing out different notes, etc. Ideally, in "the real world," your soloing should be somewhere in between.
-You should never be soloing without some amount of following the melody, but you should have the chord progression in your head well enough that you can deviate from the melody a little bit and then come back. - 7.
-Add slides and double stops.
+You should never be soloing without some amount of following the melody, but you should have the chord progression in your head well enough that you can deviate from the melody a little bit and then come back.

+8. Add slides and double stops.
 These are the "cheap tricks" that add a lot of the fiddle sound to fiddling.
-Pay attention to where and how other fiddlers use double stops and slides and try to imitate them. - 8.
-Depending on what style of fiddling you're doing, more or less swing will be required.
-Pay attention to the fiddlers you're listening to in order to ascertain if you're using the same amount of swing. - 9.
-Tap your foot.
+Pay attention to where and how other fiddlers use double stops and slides and try to imitate them.

+9. Depending on what style of fiddling you're doing, more or less swing will be required.
+Pay attention to the fiddlers you're listening to in order to ascertain if you're using the same amount of swing.

+10. Tap your foot.
 The importance of rhythm in fiddling can't be overstated.
-So tapping your foot is an important tool for keeping your playing "in the pocket" (meaning: super-duper on beat). - 10.
-Do whatever you need to do to embody the spirit of the fiddlers you're attempting to emulate.
-Move like them when you play.
-Wear a hat that makes you feel like the fiddler you want to be.
-Wear a costume.
-Do whatever you need to do to "get in character." - 12.
-Once you've done a bit of due diligence in practicing the style of music you're wanting to play GET OUT THERE and jam!
+So tapping your foot is an important tool for keeping your playing "in the pocket" (meaning: super-duper on beat).11.
+There's no need to adopt any of the various ways fiddlers hold their instrument.

+12. Once you've done a bit of due diligence in practicing the style of music you're wanting to play - GET OUT THERE and jam!
 Fiddling is all about playing with other people.
 You'll never feel "ready" to jam, but eventually, after you've put in a little bit of practice, it's time to get out there.
 Immersion is really the best learning strategy, and motivator for practice.
 Just try to pay attention to the subtle social cues from the jammers around you.
 There are unspoken rules to jamming.
-For more information on that, check out my module on the "secret rules of jamming" either in my fiddle FUNdamentals course or my Tune of the Week course. - 13.
-Take my Fiddler in Five Days mini-course!
-Find it at: aurora bowers.teachable.com/p/fiddler-in-five-days/
+For more information on that, see the other documents in this module.